- How to Count in Korean and Everything About Korean Numbers - August 2, 2020

 Korean Speech Levels vs Formality

 Formality does not consider the relations between the speaker and the listener, but rather, the situation they are in.
-For example, a TV announcer usually speaks during news recording (formal situation) with 하십시오체 (formal polite style), but then after recording when talking to a coworker about daily stuff (informal situation), he would speak in 해체(informal impolite style).
+For example, a TV announcer usually speaks during news recording with a formal polite style (하십시오체), but then after recording when talking to a coworker about daily stuff, he would speak in an informal impolite style (해체).

 Korean Speech Levels vs Politeness

 Politeness is related to the relations between the speaker and the listener.
 Impolite could also mean as familiar or intimate.
-You speak with the polite form if the listener is older or in higher social status than you, and impolite one if the listener is similar with or lower than you.
-For example, you would speak to a senior citizen in a store in 해요체 (polite but informal style), but to your siblings in 해체 (impolite and informal style).
+You speak with the polite form if the listener is older or in higher social status than you, and impolite one if the listener is younger or with a similar social status.
+For example, you would speak to a senior citizen in a store in a polite but informal style (해요체), but to your siblings in 해체 (impolite and informal style).

 Korean Speech Levels vs Honoficity